Hesprs/JSON-Canvas-Viewer/README.md

     - `minimap` - Adds navigation minimap
     - `mistouchPrevention` - Frozes canvas when clicking outside. **Warning: navigation methods (like `zoomIn()` or `resetView()`) cannot take effect if the canvas is frozen**.
 - `options`: (optional) Array (or space-separated string in case of custom element) of config options:
-    - `minimapCollapsed` - Starts with minimap collapsed
     - `controlsHidden` - Hides the control panel
     - `controlsCollapsed` - Starts with controls collapsed
     - `proControlSchema` - Uses control keybindings in professional softwares (`mouse wheel`: scroll vertically; `mouse wheel` + `shift`: scroll horizontally; `mouse wheel` + `ctrl`: zoom), rather than mouse wheel to zoom.
 The canvas viewer automatically detect and adjust control schema by default, but you can explicitly configure it.
 This option doesn't affect mobile control.
+    - `noPreventionAtStart` (avaliable when mistouchPrevention enabled) Starts without prevention
+    - `minimapCollapsed` - (avaliable when minimap enabled) Starts with minimap collapsed

 ### Methods